 After the pain is resolved, flexibility and strengthening exercises for proximal hip musculature are initiated.
 An athlete can return to full activity when the pain has resolved.
 If the injury has not been fully rehabilitated before the athlete returns to play, iliotibial band syndrome can become a chronic condition.

 If conservative treatment fails, surgery is indicated.
 A minimum trial of 3 months should be done and all other related factors should be addressed before surgery is considered.

 Local corticosteroid injection at the point of maximal tenderness just lateral to the lateral femoral condyle can be tried in patients who do not respond to rest and medication.

 The athlete should avoid participating in the activity that incited the injury.
 Runners should avoid running on banked surfaces or downhill.
-If one runs on circular track, running should not be done in the same direction.
+If one runs on the circular track, running should not be done in the same direction.

 If the preceding management of the injury is not successful, consider a period of total rest for 4-6 weeks.

-Following acute phase, after inflammation has subsided, stretching and range of motion exercises are begun and activity level can be gradually increased.
+Following the acute phase, after inflammation has subsided, stretching and range of motion exercises are begun and activity level can be gradually increased.

 Following muscles should be included in the exercise schedule

 - Hip extensors – gluteus maximus and hamstrings